Gantz Farm – Gardens At Gantz

 Today, oversight of the Gardens at Gantz Park is handled by the Volunteers at Gantz Farm and Grove City Parks and Recreation.
 The gardens include approximately a quarter of an acre of the 9.7 acres that encompass the park.

 The three gardens have become a real-world laboratory and an educational resource for many individuals and groups.
-The Volunteers at Gantz Farm host workshops, an annual herb sail and other gardening related activities.
+The Volunteers at Gantz Farm host workshops, an annual herb sale and other gardening related activities.

 The park land surrounding the farmhouse also offers a variety of activities including an arboretum, hiking trails, tennis courts, picnic areas, a shelter house and a bridge over meandering stream, better known as Grant’s Run.

-In 2010, the City of Grove City incorporated a labyrinth at Gantz Park.
-A labyrinth, an ancient meditation tool, has been used throughout the world for more than 4,000 years.
+In 2010, the City of Grove City incorporated a labyrinth at Gantz Park, an ancient meditation tool, that has been used throughout the world for more than 4,000 years.

 Unlike a maze, the circular paths have one entrance point that lead to its center with no dead-ends.
 The Gantz labyrinth is surrounded by an herbal grove including American Beech, Sweet Bay Magnolia and Sassafras.

 Walking the labyrinth represents a journey to one’s spiritual center and then back into the world.
 There is no right or wrong way to walk a labyrinth’s path.